 (4) If the holder of a relevant licence transfers the licence after making an application for a prospecting licence in the exercise of the right conferred by subsection (2), the application continues in the name of the transferee of the licence as if the transferee had made it.

 [Section 56B inserted by No. 39 of 2004 s.
-7.]
+7; amended by No. 51 of 2012 s.
+18.]

 Division 2 — Exploration licence